gonzalo-bulnes/simple_token_authentication/README.md

 Configuration
 -------------

-Configure options with an initializer.
+The behavior of simple_token_authentication can be customized with an initializer.
 Below is an example with reasonable defaults:

 ```ruby
 # config/initializers/simple_token_authentication.rb